Akai AX80: Front panel

 The front panel has a volume knob, a master tuning knob, a data entry knob for programming patches, modulation and pitch wheels with knobs for the depth of the effect, and various buttons to switch on and off modulation destinations, enable chord memory, transpose the keyboard, or infinitely sustain notes.
 The case is black metal with fluorescent displays to indicate the status of different synthesis parameters (see Figure 1), and black rubberized end pieces.
-Other version, possible earlier may have gloss painted wood ends.
+A possibly earlier version may have had gloss painted wooden ends.

 Back panel

 The back panel is unusual in that it is tilted from vertical so that the connectors can be seen from the front of the instrument.
 There are quarter-inch jacks for recording data to cassette tape, sustain and program change footpedal jacks, MIDI in, out and "thru" DIN connectors, a monaural quarter-inch audio output, a quarter-inch headphone jack, and memory protect and power switches.
 Some models have a voltage selection for the power supply on the underneath of the synth.